trex-paxos/trex-paxos-jvm/README.md

 2. There are runtime checks that the algorithm is never violated.
 3. The library will mark itself as crashed if it spots problems.
 4. There are junit tests that simulate randomized rolling network partitions 1,000 times.
-5. There is not yet a full example of nodes communicating over network sockets.
+5. There is a UDP based encrypted network protocol inspired by QUIC yet you can use your own RPC messaging or TCP.
+6. There is support for Flexible Paxos (FPaxos) quorum strategies.

 The library is therefore at the stage where the bold and brave could try it out.